-For much of the year, the stock market rose with barely an interruption.
+For much of the year, stocks rose with barely an interruption.
 The S&P 500 climbed for seven months straight from November 2012 through May.
 Investors, fearful of missing out on the rally, pounced on any dips and pushed markets to record highs.
-On Thursday, those opportunistic buyers were absent.
-Nobody wanted to stand in the way of the market's slide.
+On Thursday, those opportunistic buyers were absent and nobody wanted to stand in the way of the market's slide.

-As investors sold stocks, they likely put the proceeds in cash "for fear the deterioration will continue," said Quincy Krosby, a market strategist at Prudential Financial.
+As markets dropped, investors likely put the proceeds of their sales in cash as they waited for the dust to settle, said Quincy Krosby, a market strategist at Prudential Financial.